sillyhatday/GAMEBOY-74XX-512KB-EPROM/README.md

 The downside of this design is that EPROMs are erased in a UV eraser and programmed in a dedicated programmer.
 This is a lot less convienient for most people versus something like the GBxCart RW.
 The EPROM also does not fit into the cartridge shell, sticking out from the top of the cartridge.
 I quite like the way the EPROM sticks out from the top of the cartridge, it has a cyberpunk or prototype look to it.

+Due to Chinese copies, I added "original" to the back of my cart, just so you can feel smug about having the original design.

 ![Gameboy 512KB Cart Discrete Logic Front](https://github.com/sillyhatday/GAMEBOY-FLASHCART-MBC1-DISCRETE/assets/65309612/546adfbd-cc16-4f19-87f0-4a89dede614f)

 ![Gameboy 512KB Cart Discrete Logic Back](https://github.com/sillyhatday/GAMEBOY-FLASHCART-MBC1-DISCRETE/assets/65309612/b29cd008-b40e-429b-b887-79f1b87ca9d7)